Policies and Guidelines

 - Research first policy: Patrons wishing to complete research for their courses have first priority when it comes to computer usage within The Library.
 If there are no available computers for a patron with a need to complete research for an assignment, other patrons will be asked to give up their computer.

 - Appropriate use policy: The computers and Internet services within The Library have been funded by the college.
 Therefore, these services are intended for academic and administrative use within the Library.
 The services are also a privilege to those that are using them.
 Users are discouraged from being wasteful or irresponsible of these resources, which includes illegal activity or disrupting other users.
 Library staff reserve the right to ask patrons to desist in their computer and Internet usage if they determine the user is not using the computers and Internet for their intended function.
-Details regarding the use of electronic information systems may be found within the student rights and responsibilities manual.
+Details regarding the use of electronic information systems may be found within the Student Guidebook.

 Please keep others in mind while using The Library.
 Patrons may find a labeled “Quiet Area” in the back of the Library behind the stacks.
 However, the way in which JALC’s Library is structured promotes noise levels rather than dampening them.
 Therefore, we ask that any phone conversations take place outside of The Library to cut down on noise.
 If Library staff deem a patron’s noise level to be disruptive to other patrons, they will take appropriate measures to restore the appropriate academic environment to promote studying and collaboration.